-Eileen writes for a wide variety of online and print publications.
-Check out her articles, organized by the major subjects that interest her.
+I write for a wide variety of online and print publications.
+Check out my articles, as well the books below.

 Simple, beautiful and nourishing, this book is a necessary reminder that the renewable energy we need most is people power!

 At age forty-nine, Eileen Flanagan had an aching feeling that she wasn’t living up to her potential—or her youthful ideals.
 A former Peace Corps volunteer who’d once loved the simplicity of living in a mud hut in Botswana, she now had too many e-mails in her inbox and a basement full of stuff she didn’t need.
 Increasingly worried about her children’s future on a warming planet, she felt unable to make a difference—until she joined a band of singing Quaker activists who helped her find her voice and her power.